 Childproof Your Ride program

 The Childproof Your Ride (CYR) program is our newest program currently focused in Kansas and Missouri.
 Just as parents childproof their homes to keep their babies safe, the purpose of the CYR program is to provide parents with a comprehensive resource about the many dangers children face in and around vehicles and what they can do to mitigate those risks.
 The program serves as a “one-stop-shop” for parents to learn everything they need to know about vehicle safety for their children.
 Materials are distributed to existing child safety programs that are focused on the parents of young children.

 Other Major Projects & Areas of Focus

 Survivor Advocacy program

-KidsAndCars.org supports and empowers hundreds of parents, family members and friends who have been affected by the injury or death of a child in a vehicle-related incident.
+KidsAndCars.org empowers hundreds of families and friends who have been affected by the injury or death of a child in a vehicle-related incident.
 We call these brave souls “Survivor Advocates.”
 Families receive support through the organization by connecting them with other families who have been through the same type of unique loss.
 The organization provides a platform for advocates to honor their children, share their story and channel their grief into positive change to save lives.